oracle/opengrok/Repository-synchronization.md

 ## Disabling project mirroring

 The `history` project is marked as disabled.
-This means that the `mirror.py` script will exit with special value of 2 that is interpreted by the `sync.py` script to avoid any reindex.
+This means that the `opengrok-mirror` script will exit with special value of 2 that is interpreted by the `opengrok-sync` script to avoid any reindex.
 It is not treated as an error.

 ## Batch mode